 Palma has some of the best nightlife on the island.
 Discover all the must-visit bars in this exclusive list from editor Helen Cummins who shares her favourite places.

 It goes without saying that Palma is the epicentre of business on Mallorca.
 It is a hotbed for new start-ups and projects, which in turn, creates an ambience where people feel encouraged to experiment.
-From artisan products at Oma Project and Temple in Santa Catalina to the more global brands, Palma balances a good mix of international and local enterprises.
-The landscape particularly in the hotel, restaurant and real estate sectors has grown considerably in the last few years in the wake of Palma now being a considered a city break destination.
-Palma Suites, Hotel Sant Francesc and Fil Suites are just some examples of enterprises catering to this tourism boom.
+From artisan products to the more global brands, Palma balances a good mix of international and local enterprises.
+The business landscape (particularly in the hotel, restaurant and real estate sectors) has grown considerably in the last decade in the wake of Palma being recognised as a city break destination.
+Palma Suites, Hotel Sant Francesc and Fil Suites are just some examples of enterprises catering to the tourism boom.

 Networking in Palma is key given the diversity of languages spoken and creative expression.
-Events like the monthly abcMallorca Business Lunch and Women in Business at mymuybueno facilitate this requirement and are both great opportunities to learn of other businesses.
+Events like the monthly abcMallorca Business Lunch or workshops at the hc/ Business Academy facilitate this requirement and are both great opportunities to learn of other businesses.
 It has been known that collaborations and advertising deals have been secured through these type events, particularly through abcMallorca.

 Shop til you drop with this list of the best furniture stores in Palma and you’ll be well on your way to creating the home you’ve always dreamed of.